 For the unversed, it has been a fisherman village for a long time now and the name of the village eventually led to the name of the beach.
 Arambol became popular in the 1960s when hippies arrived here and introduced Goa to the Hippy culture.
 Harmal is the local name of Arambol which is also the northernmost beach of Goa.

 Tourists who arrive at the beach often indulge in resting on the beach and enjoying sunbathing.
 Apart from that, people also enjoy going on a walk by the shore which is simply soul-rejuvenating.
 All in all, this is the perfect getaway for all ages, whether its kids, young adults, or senior citizens.
 Also, a lot of music programs, water sports, and adventure activities are there that make this beach interesting and worth visiting.

-The Beach Side Market.
+3. The Beach-Side Market.
 When you are at Arambol Beach of North Goa, you can’t skip the beach-side market that is full of great cuisines, clothes, accessories, handmade decor items, souvenirs, and a lot more.
 If you are exploring the beach-side market, you will also get introduced to exotic Goan cuisines like prawn curry, crabs, tiger prawns, lobsters, etc.

-Shop from Souvenir Shops.
+5. Souvenir Shops.
 There are several souvenir shops around the beach from where you can take a bit of history, memories, and souvenirs with you in the form of accessories.
-Sagia jewelry, La Alkemista, Nadine Essra Designs, and Tara Verde are some of the popular shops that have really good reviews and are visited the most by the tourists.
+Sagia jewellery, La Alkemista, Nadine Essra Designs, and Tara Verde are some of the popular shops that have really good reviews and are visited the most by the tourists.

 Leave a Reply: